Wish the interest rate on your credit card was lower? Here are three ways to make it happen.

 And if the first customer service rep you speak to isn’t willing to lower your interest rate, don’t be shy about calling and asking again.
 Another rep may be willing to cut you a deal.

 Not sure of your current credit standing?
-Use Credit.com’s Credit Report Card for your credit scores and an overview of your credit report, for free.
+Use Credit.com’s free Credit Report Card for your credit scores and an overview of your credit report.
 If you have a credit score of 700 or higher, you have good credit and deserve a low APR on your credit card interest rate.

 Do a Balance Transfer